-Internal migration: children in Internally Displaced People (INP) camps.
+Internal migration: children in refugee camps.

-- 39. According to a United Nations agency census, nearly 10,000 residents of the capital's poorest neighborhoods were forced to leave their homes because of violence or fires in early June.
+- 39. According to a census by United Nations agencies, nearly 10,000 residents of the capital's poorest neighborhoods had to leave their homes because of violence or fires in early June.
 Nearly 2,000 people from the Martissant neighborhood, the scene of cruel gang clashes, including 426 minors and 50 infants, took refuge in the Carrefour sports center, according to the Center for Analysis and Research in Human Rights (CARDH).
-Civil protection officials reported 562 internally displaced persons, including 69 children and five pregnant women. - 40.
+Civil protection authorities counted 562 internally displaced persons, including 69 children and five pregnant women. - 40.
 In 2004, there were officially 34 armed groups in Haiti.
-In 2019 the National Commission for Disarmament, Dismantlement and Reintegration (CNDDR) reactivated in March of the same year had counted nearly 100 armed gangs in the country.
-For its part, the Office for the Coordination of Humanitarian Affairs (OCHA-Haiti), in its third report, indicates that there are currently close to 95 armed gangs fighting in approximately one-third of the territory of Port-au-Prince.
-A report from the Task Force of the National Strategy for Disarmament, Dismantling of Armed Groups and Reintegration of Disarmed Individuals (SNDDR) submitted this week to Prime Minister Claude Joseph reveals that 162 armed groups have been identified throughout the country, with nearly 50% of them in the metropolitan area.
+In 2019 the National Commission for Disarmament, Dismantlement, and Reintegration (CNDDR) reactivated in March of the same year had counted nearly 100 armed gangs in the country.
+For its part, the Office for the Coordination of Humanitarian Affairs (OCHA-Haiti) in its third report indicates that currently, about 95 armed gangs are fighting in about 1/3 of the territory of Port-au-Prince.

+41. A report from the Task Force of the National Strategy for Disarmament, Dismantling of Armed Groups and Reintegration of Disarmed Individuals (SNDDR) submitted this week to Prime Minister Claude Joseph reveals that 162 armed groups have been identified throughout the country, with nearly 50% of them in the metropolitan area.
 According to the document, these gangs represent a potential of more than 3,000 armed men with firearms, excluding the dormant bases, which are not very active but potentially dangerous.
 A situation that threatens the lives of millions of children in the country.
-It should be remembered that over the past six months, many children have been among the countless victims of the generalized climate of insecurity in the country. - 41.
-Externally, the migration of children to the Dominican Republic is the weakest link in the Haitian state's struggle to control its child population.
-According to a Word Vision report, each year more than 2,000 children cross the Haitian-Dominican border irregularly.
-These children are often mistreated or even sold into prostitution networks and are therefore mostly victims of sexual abuse and exploitation.
-Trafficking and smuggling of Haitian children is an alarming phenomenon that is intensifying due to the socio-political and economic crises. the state should redouble its efforts to identify and protect child victims. - 42.
-Despite the enactment of the Anti-Trafficking in Persons Act in 2014, the lack of effective strategies to combat this phenomenon makes the government's efforts insufficient.
-According to the 2019 U.S. Department of State Trafficking in Persons Report, Haiti is ranked at Level 2 on this classification in relation to the extent of government efforts to meet the minimum standards of the 2000 Trafficking Victims Protection Act.
+Let's remember that during the last 6 months, several children are part of the incalculable list of victims of the generalized insecurity climate in the country.

-- Provide educational and psychosocial support that takes into account the needs of children in IDP camps. - Ensure better coordination of humanitarian assistance in IDP camps by taking into account the food and health needs of infants. - Take measures to prevent and manage health risks related to the spread of Covid-19 due to poor housing conditions. - Establish mechanisms to prevent and mitigate the risks of sexual abuse and exploitation of displaced children. - Develop a bi-national strategic plan with Dominican Republic to combat child trafficking. - Develop a method to systematically track trafficking data and government efforts against child trafficking. - Develop a national anti-trafficking action plan with allocated resources and increase long-term funding for assistance to victims of trafficking.
+- Provide educational and psychosocial support that takes into account the needs of children in refugee camps. - Ensure better coordination of humanitarian assistance in refugee camps by taking into account the food and health needs of infants. - Take measures to prevent and manage health risks related to the spread of Covid-19 due to poor housing conditions. - Establish mechanisms to prevent and mitigate the risks of sexual abuse and exploitation of minors.